SiliconLabs/wfx-linux-driver/README.md

     wpa_supplicant-156 [002] ....
 429945.702647: drv_get_survey: phy0 idx:0
     wpa_supplicant-156 [002] ....
 429945.702664: drv_return_int: phy0 - -95

-Note that there is no real way to trace event during module loading.
+Note that there is no real way to trace events during module loading.
 The best solution is to defer probing, setup traces and finally request probe manually:

     $ modprobe wfx async_probe